All Episodes

 One contention is that the immigration bill is going to really, really reduce the deficit, Senator, and it's going to really, really cause economic growth with all of these new employees.

-Then if you look at the numbers they're talking about by 2033, 46 million illegals, um that that will be granted citizenship, but they're all going to be, are they not?
+Then if you look at the numbers they're talking about, by 2033, 46 million illegals that will be granted citizenship.

-I mean, we all remember when Obamacare was passed and we were told it would save money, and we've now discovered that it's it's going to cost trillions and it's only getting worse.
+I mean, we all remember when Obamacare was passed and we were told it would save money, and we've now discovered that it's going to cost trillions and it's only getting worse.

-Um the CBO figures just focus on the immediate short-term impact and not the long-term impact.
+You know, the CBO figures just focus on the immediate short-term impact and not the long-term impact.

 And they just focus on the federal level.